 Now, I love technology – friends have called me an “early adopter,” which I take as a real compliment, but for some reason, I had not gotten around to trying out a mobile banking app.
 Well, with no way to deposit my cheque, the day had come for me to finally be one of those people who takes a photo of a cheque to make a deposit.
 It was easy and in retrospect, I don’t know why I didn’t do it sooner.
 I took a photo of my cheque, and voila, it was deposited to my account, no human assistance required.

 The real point I’m trying to make is that automation is here.
 The companies that used to be contracted to open those ATM deposit envelopes and finalize deposits made with cheques and cash probably don’t do that anymore – and if they are, business is shrinking, fast.
+Some research via Pricewaterhouse Coopers (PwC) predicts that 40% of current jobs could soon be taken by robots or automation.
+(More recently, after this blog was originally published, experts are predicting that this could happen within 15 years.)

 I often bring up the subject of automation because I love technology, and because I can see that it’s already here.
 It’s at certain fast-food restaurants that allow online orders via websites, apps, and kiosks.
 It’s been at gas stations for at least ten years.
 It’s at financial institutions that only allow access to “self-serve robo advisors” unless you have “investible assets” of over $100K or in some cases $500K.